 The Audit Committee shall consist of at least three members.
-The majority of the members shall be independent in relation to the Company and the senior executives, and at least one member shall be independent in relation to the Company, the Company's senior executives and the Company's major shareholders, and shall have experience in auditing or accounting.
+The majority of the members shall be independent in relation to the Company and the senior executives, and at least one member shall be independent in relation to the Company, the Company's senior executives and the Company's major shareholders.
+He or she shall also have experience in auditing or accounting.